Estimated reading time: 7 minutes

 Repairing a sewer line can be costly and messy.
 But now there is another option!

 Keep reading to learn more about the different types of trenchless technology available today.
-Learn what the benefits are and why you should consider it if your sewer lines need repairs.
+Learn the benefits and why you should consider them if your sewer lines need repairs.

 Traditionally, pipes are clay, concrete, or iron.
 It’s likely your sewer line uses one of these materials.
 And it’s even more likely that they are already failing.

 The conventional method for repairing pipes meant digging a trench from your house to the curb to access the pipes.
-This destroys anything sitting over the pipeline.
-Trees need to be cut down, landscaping dug up, sidewalks and driveways razed.
+This destroys anything sitting over the pipeline, so trees must be cut down, landscaping dug up, and sidewalks and driveways razed.

 It’s a messy, slow, and expensive process from start to finish.
-It requires large machinery to dig up your yard and a lot of manhours to accomplish.
+It requires large machinery to dig up your yard and a lot of person-hours to accomplish.

 You have a long, gaping hole in your yard for days, making it dangerous for kids and pets to be around.
 Then, after you repair the pipe, you still have to put your yard back together again.

-The second half of the 20th century saw an increase of dense urban communities growing up around the world.
+The second half of the 20th century saw an increase in dense urban communities worldwide.
 This meant an extensive sewer system was laid while buildings were being built up above and around them.
-It soon became obvious that traditional plumbing methods weren’t going to work when those pipes needed repairs.
+It soon became apparent that traditional plumbing methods wouldn’t work when those pipes needed repairs.